Nursing Application Process

 When are applications opening for the following year?

-Applications are open online in mid-January for admission for the fall entrance for the coming year.
-For example, applications for fall 2023 will open on January 15, 2023.
+Applications are open online starting October 1st for admission for the fall entrance for the coming year.
+For example, applications for fall 2024 will open on October 1st, 2023.

 Students must reapply again if not selected for the upcoming semester or if declining admission.